chingf/chingf.github.io/index.md

         <li>Sep 2024: Defended my thesis and finished my PhD</li>
         <li>Sep 2024: Finished my ML research internship at Apple</li>
         <li>May 2024: Presented ICLR Oral on our paper "<a href="https://openreview.net/forum?id=agPpmEgf8C">Predictive auxiliary objectives in deep RL mimic learning in the brain</a>"</li>
+        <li>Apr 2024: Started ML research internship at Apple's Body-Sensing Intelligence Group</li>
+        <li>Mar 2024: Gave a Cosyne workshop talk on our barcode-memory model</li>
+        <li>Mar 2024: Gave a Cosyne talk on our work in relating Deep RL models + auxiliary objectives to neuroscience</li>
+        <li>Feb 2024: Gave a talk at the DeepMind NeuroLab workshop</li>
         <!-- Add more updates as needed -->
     </ul>
 </div>